New England Patriots Odds

 Patriots fans have an extra reason to be excited for the start of the upcoming NFL season — sports betting in Massachusetts is here.

-The industry launched earlier this year, and football fans in the Commonwealth can place their bets either in person or online via DraftKings, BetMGM, Caesars, FanDuel, WynnBET, Barstool or Betr.
+The industry launched earlier this year, and football fans in the commonwealth can now place their bets either in person or online via eight mobile apps.
+They are: DraftKings, BetMGM, Caesars, FanDuel, WynnBET, Barstool, Fanatics and Betr.

 In addition to offering a wide variety of NFL wagers, all of these platforms feature Massachusetts sportsbook promos and bonuses to new users.
 These are a great way to get started with sports betting, and can help add winnings to your bankroll.